-It also includes all of the top features you want in a chainsaw this big: an Inertia-Activated Chain Brake, Automatic (Adjustable Flow) Oiler, and Side-Mounted Tensioning System.
+It also includes all of the top features you want in a chain saw this big: an Inertia-Activated Chain Brake, Automatic Oiler with Adjustable Flow, and Side-Mounted Chain Tensioning System.

-And the Makita XCU02PT1 is a cordless chainsaw that’s been done right.
+And the Makita XCU02PT1 is a cordless chainsaw with an electric motor that’s been done right.

-While it does have a short 12-inch guide bar, it’s the perfect tool for residential projects, such as light trimming jobs around the house and yard.
-This model is also easy on the ears because it runs much quieter than its gas powered competitors.
+With a 16-inch bar, it’s the perfect tool for residential projects, such as light trimming jobs around the house and yard.

 Another bonus is that the batteries are standardized across the Makita tool line, which allows you to use them in other Makita power tools.

-Two final features worth pointing out are the Manual Chain Brake for safety and an Automatic (Adjustable Flow) Oiler for bar and chain lubrication.
+Two final features worth pointing out are the Manual Chain Brake safety feature and an Automatic Oiler with Adjustable Flow for easy bar lubrication.

-If you’re looking for one of the best rated chainsaws that delivers the performance of a gas powered model but comes with the convenience of a cordless version, this is the obvious winner.
+If you’re looking for one of the best-rated chainsaws that deliver the performance of a gas-powered model, but come with the convenience of a cordless version, this is the obvious winner.

-Like the #3 chainsaw review above, this chainsaw is also a good middle-of-the-road choice since it has a 16-inch guide bar.
+Like the #3 chainsaw review above, this professional chainsaw is also a good middle-of-the-road choice since it has a 16-inch bar.

-The Manual Chain Brake is a good safety feature and the Automatic (Fixed Flow) Oiler takes the guesswork out of keeping your guide bar and chain properly oiled.
+The Manual Chain Brake is a good safety feature and the Automatic (Fixed Flow) Oiler takes the guesswork out of keeping your bar properly oiled.

-Finally, like all of the other chainsaws on this list, this model also includes a Tool-Free Chain Tensioning System in addition to a Bar Tightening Knob for fast chain adjustments.
+Finally, like all of the other chainsaws on this list, this popular model also includes a Tool-Free Chain Tensioning System in addition to a Bar Tightening Knob for fast adjustments.

 If you’re a homeowner looking for a powerful tool for heavy duty jobs around the yard, this is the biggest (and best) cordless battery chainsaw you’ll find.

 This last section of chainsaw reviews includes electric chainsaws.
-And this Remington “Limb N Trim” model is one of my favorites.
+And this popular Greenworks model is one of my favorites.

-With an electric chainsaw, there’s no need for mixing gasoline or waiting for batteries to charge—you can cut forever without any stops or hesitation.
+With a chainsaw that has an electric motor, there’s no need for mixing fuel or waiting for batteries to charge—you can cut forever without any stops or hesitation.

-What makes this 14-inch chainsaw a great entry-level model is that it has a super lightweight design at 6 lbs.
-It’s also compact and easy to hold.
-For small tree cutting jobs and pruning, this chainsaw is a dream come true for many homeowners.
+What makes this 14-inch chainsaw a great entry-level model is that it has a super lightweight design (8 lbs.) that’s easy to use.

-A unique feature it has is a wraparound hand guard to protect your top hand from any flying debris while cutting.
-However, it does lack a safety chain brake, but for the types of jobs that this tool is intended for, the risk of kickback is low.
+A unique feature it has is a wraparound hand guard to protect your top hand from any flying debris while cutting wood.
+However, it does lack safety features like a chain brake, but for the types of jobs that this tool is intended for, the risk of kickback is lower.